BiTaksi/node-async/README.md

 ### onceTime

-Only run it once at a time but respond to all calls with the result:
+Only run it once at a time, queue following requests and send them the result of the next run.
+All calls get the same result, but then the process is already started it will list the following calls for the next round.
+This assures that their result is from the newest data set because you may changed something while the first run was already working.

 ``` coffee
 fn = async.onceTime (cb) ->